Giskard-AI/giskard-hub/new-docs/hub/sdk/evaluations.rst

 ===============

 In this section, we will show how to start programmatically evaluation runs in the Hub.

+- A **evaluation** is a run of a model on each conversation of a dataset using a set of checks.

-For example, you may want to systematically launch evaluation runs every time you deploy an updated model in a pre-production or staging environment.
+We recommend to systematically launch evaluation runs every time you deploy an updated model in a pre-production or staging environment.
 In this way, you can collaborate with your team to ensure that the model is performing as expected.

 There are two types of evaluations: